A mission to improve patient access: Tanner Pharma Group

 Tanner Pharma Group is on a mission to improve global access to medicines through cross-border solutions, with a particular focus on the underserved and rare disease communities.
 The company liaises with pharmaceutical companies, doctors, governmental departments and other organizations to ensure that patients receive treatments for unmet medical needs.

-Tanner was established 20 years ago by its owner Banks Bourne, an investment banker by trade.
+Tanner was established over 20 years ago by Banks Bourne, an investment banker by trade.
 At the end of a successful investment in a pharmaceutical company, he decided to focus on the pharmaceutical space to help improve patient lives.

 Bourne recognized the opportunities that came from international markets, but also the challenges.
 He started a company to help pharmaceutical companies cross borders and reach more patients.
 Tanner now has connections and operations all around the world, and its multi-lingual staff have extensive knowledge of the regions they cover.